 - From Wednesday (15 December), the NHS Covid Pass on the NHS app will become mandatory for entry into places where large crowds gather.
 This includes unseated indoor events with 500+ attendees, unseated outdoor events with 4,000+ people and any event with a crowd of 10,000+.
 People will need to show proof of two vaccine doses via the app; proof of a negative lateral flow test will also be accepted.
 Racecourses and the London International Horse Show are included in this.

 - All adults who are able to be vaccinated are encouraged to do so

 So what do the current restrictions in England mean for horse owners and those working in the industry?

 Yes, you can.
 This is not a lockdown and sport – including riding – is able to continue.

 My horse is on DIY livery: am I allowed to care for him?

 Yes.
 Regular handwashing and biosecurity continue to be advised.
 The Government is asking people to consider their own risks when taking into account close contact with others.

 How should I prepare in case I fall ill and can’t care for my horse?

-The BHS recommends all owners prepare a care plan for each horse.
-This can include things like which rugs he wears, what he eats, any medication, where you keep your equipment and his normal routine.
+The BHS recommends all owners prepare a care plan for each horse, so a friend or member of yard staff can take over your horse’s care if necessary.
+This should include things like which rugs he wears, what he eats, any medication, where you keep your equipment and his normal routine.